Note: April is Testicular Cancer Awareness Month

 - Neurogenic bladder, a condition caused by neuropathy of the nerves that control the bladder.
 This can lead to a wide spectrum of symptoms including inability to urinate, loss of bladder sensation, irritative voiding and increased urinary frequency.

 Find out about the services offered by our men's sexual health clinic and learn how to make an appointment.Learn More

 What to expect from your appointment

 Your first appointment includes a physical exam and honest discussion with Dr. Aly about your symptoms.
 “We have many options that we can consider,” says Dr. Aly.
 “These range from lifestyle modifications, pelvic muscle training and medications to surgery for an artificial urinary sphincter or a penile implant.”
-Depending on your treatment, many follow-up visits could be conducted virtually, if preferred.
+Depending on your treatment, many follow-up visits can be conducted virtually, if you prefer.